dabeaz/curio/docs/reference.rst

 .. method:: await Task.cancel([timeout=None])

    Cancels the task.
-This raises an :exc:`curio.TaskCancelled` exception in the task which may choose to handle or ignore it.
+This raises a :exc:`curio.TaskCancelled` exception in the task which may choose to handle it.
 Does not return until the task is actually cancelled.

 .. attribute:: Task.id